 By-catch and entanglement

-While clearly many whales survive entanglement events, some do not, and a large proportion of dead-stranded humpback whales show evidence of entanglement in some areas (Henry et al. 2014).
-Mark-recapture studies have shown that juveniles are less likely than adults to survive gear entanglements, and that death due to entanglement may account for 3–4% of total mortality in the Gulf of Maine (Bettridge et al. 2015).
+While many whales clearly survive entanglement events, some do not, and a large proportion of dead-stranded humpback whales show evidence of entanglement in some areas (Henry et al. 2014).
+Mark-recapture studies have shown that juveniles are less likely than adults to survive gear entanglements and that death due to entanglement may account for 3–4% of total mortality in the Gulf of Maine (Bettridge et al. 2015).
 Females that showed signs of entanglement injury produced fewer calves than those that did not (IWC 2002), so there may be population-level effects in addition to direct mortality.

 Large whale entanglement response

-Challenges with entanglements of humpback and killer whales during the Norwegian herring fisheries in Northern Norway have arisen after these whales started coming into the fjords in 2011.
+Challenges with entanglements of humpback and killer whales in the herring fisheries in Northern Norway have arisen after these whales started coming into the fjords in 2011.
 As a response to this, the Norwegian Coast Guard and the Norwegian Directorate of Fisheries’ Sea Surveillance Service have been given special training in large whale entanglement response (National Progress Report Norway 2018).

 Humpback whales are second only to fin whales in the frequency of reported vessel strikes (Bettridge et al. 2015).
-Ship strikes may be the cause of death in 30% or more among dead stranded humpback whales on the US eastern seaboard (Henry et al. 2014, Laist et al. 2001).
-Most lethal ship strikes are by ships greater than 80 m in length travelling at a speed in excess of 14 knots (Laist et al. 2001).
+Ship strikes may be the cause of death in 30% or more of dead stranded humpback whales on the US eastern seaboard (Henry et al. 2014, Laist et al. 2001).
+Most lethal ship strikes are by ships greater than 80 m in length and travelling at a speed in excess of 14 knots (Laist et al. 2001).
 Experimental studies have shown that strike rates drop by over 90% if ship speed is reduced below 12.5 knots (IWC 2016).
 An obvious mitigation measure is therefore to reduce ship speed in areas of high whale density.